-If vision is about the future, mission is about the present state — actions that contribute to the fulfilment of your goals.
+If vision is about the future, the mission is about the present state — actions that contribute to the fulfillment of your goals.

-And if vision is the dreaming phase, mission is the doing phase.
+And if vision is the dreaming phase, the mission is the doing phase.
 Vision is the why.
-Mission is the how.
+The mission is how.

 How to write a mission statement